reiamt/advanced_rl_algorithms/README.md

 the actor-critic method describes a method to approximate the value function to then derive an optimal policy the ac method consists of two DNNs:
-    1. used to approximate the agent's policy directly (actor)
+    1. used to approximate the agent's policy directly (actor) (policy is a prob distr)
     2. used to approximate the value function (critic) both DNNs work together: the actor selects actions and the critic evaluates the states and the result is compared to the rewards from the environment belongs to Temporal Difference learning (since learning happpens in episodes)